Wolox/fastlane-mobile/README.md

 All environment files should be under `config` directory.

 You can have a `.env` file with *general* configurations, and then a `X.env` file for specific configurations on *environment X*.
-(Of course if both general and specific configuration have a value for something, specific configuration will prevail.)
+(Of course if both general and specific configuration have a value for something, specific configuration will prevail)

-In any env file you can set up the following parameters:
+You can set up the following parameters in the env files:

+### iOS
 ```
 APPLE_ID="your@apple.account"
 TEAM_ID="your Developer Portal team id"